 Then we developed a pricing engine.
 Pricing is quite different from configuration.
 We wanted to separate the pricing logic from configuration logic for easy maintenance and performance.
 Our pricing engine has a very flexible pricing model and is highly customizable too.
 You can create your own pricing procedure to define how you are going to calculate the price.
 It supports high efficiency pricing rules to enable you to do different pricing calculations.

 After we developed two engines, we started to put the CPQ solution together.
-But, we found that the approval and doc gen engines available in the market didn’t match the robustness that we needed, so we built our own.
+But, we found that the approval and document generation engines available in the market didn’t match the robustness that we needed, so we built our own document generation engine.
 Now, with all engines in place, we designed and implemented a quoting process on the Salesforce platform, giving us an end-to-end CPQ solution.

 We knew we had to take a completely different approach to implement the CPQ solution for our customers.
 Instead of trying to force them to adjust their process so it could fit into our tool, we designed a flexible tool that could be adjusted to support their process.

 Before building any solution for our customers, we design high fidelity mockups to reflect the customer’s business process.
 We then verify these UI mockups with the customers.
 Once signed-off, we build and deliver that exact experience, and there are no surprises.
 After we finish the project, the customers get a CPQ solution that reflects how they run their business.
 It’s familiar, and the teams truly enjoy using it.